proxytranslation/user-docs/dashboard2/settings/jptt.md

 You can copy & paste code into the source code field or if you have the URL you can fetch the entire file via the + button on the bottom right.
 If the file is minified, you can use the Format code button for better readability.
 When you click on Analyze code, the file/text will be requested/sent for analysis in the cloud.
 Once it's finished, you get a highlighted representation of the same code in the Analyzed code tab.

 Click on any of the blue + icons to generate a **JS path** for the string in question.
 They will be added to the Temporary paths field.
-If you generate paths for all available strings in the example , the list of paths in the upper text field should look like this:
+If you generate paths for all available strings in the example , and add a few processing modes, the list of paths in the upper text field should look like this:

 ```
 "%"."exampleVar"
-#"%"."exampleUrl" url
+"%"."exampleUrl" url
 "%"."exampleHtmlString" html
 "%"."exampleObject"."sentence01"
 "%"."exampleObject"."sentence02"